raphaelgatti/v2-ach-api-docs/source/includes/_customers.md

   });
 ```

-## List a Customer's mass payments
+## List mass payments for a customer

 This section covers how to retrieve a [verified Customer's](#customers) list of previously created mass payments.
 Mass payments are returned ordered by date created, with most recent mass payments appearing first.